 Bluford Shops products are not intended for children under 14.

-New N Scale Tooling: 2-Bay Rebuilt War Emergency Hoppers.
+Past Releases: 2-Bay Rebuilt War Emergency Hoppers.

 The story of these 2-Bay Rebuilt War Emergency Hoppers begins in 1942 when the War Production Board directed car builders to substitute wood for steel wherever possible in car superstructures.
 The familiar 2-bay “war emergency” composite hopper was a result of this directive.
 Those cars had wooden side sheets and end slope sheets (although the middle slope sheets remained steel.)
 This saved a bit over two and a half tons of steel needed elsewhere for the war effort.
 Unfortunately, the wood boards were considerably thicker than steel sheet which effectively lowered the cubic capacity of the car.
 While you could build ten composite hoppers with the steel of nine all-steel hoppers, the lower capacity of the composite cars meant you needed more composite cars to carry the same load.
 During 1944, the directive was set aside and cars that were on order were delivered with the familiar diagonal bracing but with all steel construction.
 After the war, as composite cars came due for serious maintenance, the wood side and slope sheets were replaced with steel.
 A large majority of the composite cars were rebuilt in this manner sometime during the 1950s.

 Baltimore & Ohio began rebuilding their composite hoppers in quantity in 1955.
 Although the “13 Great States” version of the B&O logo had largely been retired, the new large “B&O” lettering was a poor fit over the 2-Bay Rebuilt War Emergency Hopper’s diagonal ribs.
 As a result, the old stencils were used again on the rebuilt cars.
 This run will be available in six road numbers.

 64011 Baltimore & Ohio 13 Great States single